Climate Change in Danvers

 What Can We Do About It?

 The key to preventing the worst scenario of projected climate impacts is to reduce the amount of GHG emissions that we generate.
-Reducing emissions is a global effort, and every community like Danvers that strives to meet bold reductions goals makes a difference.
+Reducing emissions is a global effort.
 Many nations, cities, and states - including Massachusetts - have already set targets to achieve net zero emissions by 2050 in line with recommendations from global experts.

 To reduce emissions, we first need to know where they are coming from.
 In Danvers, the top-emitting sectors are transportation (47%), buildings (43%), and waste (10%).
 Understanding our emissions will enable us to target policies and programs to tackle GHGs at the source.
 While we may be making changes to how we get around and power our homes and businesses, there are opportunities to improve these systems while we design emissions out of them.
 As we reduce emissions, we will work hard to make sure that everyone in town can benefit from a cleaner, healthier, and more sustainable community.